bsgrigorov/personal-site/src/data/about.md

 # Currently

-I currently work for the team behind Synapse Protocol in Newport Beach, CA. We are a 10-person startup that builds and maintains blockchain infrastructure for one of the largest crypto bridges with over $43B in volume.
-We support 20 EVM and non-EVM chains.
+I currently work for Consensys on the team behind the popular wallet MetaMask.
+MetaMask has 30 million monthly active users and the infrastructure requirements are quite high.
+I work on the DevSecOps team and support internal tooling, infra, security and monitoring.
 My expertise is in building infrastructure using Kubernetes for large workloads like blockchains and ERP.

 # Some history